SnowRobert/aws-terraform-by-example-guide/docs/guide/6-data-storage.md

 We have declared a DynamoDB table named `Classifieds`.
 We will use provisioned billing mode, so we need the read and write capacity specified ahead of time.
 Our hash key is going to be the post identifier `PostId`.
 Since this is a NoSQL database, we don't necessarily have to specify additional attributes like `PostTitle` and `PostDescription`.

+We will revisit DynamoDB in detail later on, and this is not our final structure in terms of keys.
+DynamoDB requires enough thought on access patterns to be efficient.
+So we will have another section where we go over our access patterns.

 You can run `terraform plan` to see what will be provisioned.
 You should see an output similar to below.

 ```hcl